JayChase/ngx-picture/README.md

 ### Changing the breakpoint value type and srcInterpolator

-**NgxPictureConfig** is generic so you can change the brreakpoint values to anuthing required in the **srcInterPolator** function.
+**NgxPictureConfig** is generic so you can change the brreakpoint values to anything required in the **srcInterPolator** function.
 This example is using the [Angular CDK](https://material.angular.io/cdk/layout/overview) breakpoints for the breakpoint keys.

 ```typescript
 import { Breakpoints } from '@angular/cdk/layout';